brian-lamb-software-engineer/expressBuilder/README.md

 - To bootstrap, run `gulp`.
 Then test the app at http://localhost:3003 You can adjust the domain name if your server is setup up differently, or are testing on a remote intranet or internet server.
 There is no need for a reverse proxy setup.

 - You are now free to edit the files while the server is running, and immediatly reap.
-This is because when you save them, the nodemon and livereload will takeover and send a new head request to any open browsers that you have the application open with, changes take effect automatically.
-No need for a refresh.
+This is because when you save them, the nodemon and livereload will takeover and send a new head request to any open browsers that you have the application open with.
+The changes take effect automatically, There is normally need to refresh your browser.

 - Note that there is a build process to keep it slim, minified and compressed, as well as linted, so when you run `gulp` it will clean out most files in the public (`./www`) dir automatically, and lay in a new compressed build, and a new version tag.
 This is the only directory thats served and all that needs to be deployed.

+### Development

-- You can now start development on your new infrastructure.
+You can now start development on your new infrastructure.

-  a)  For editing the application, see the MVC structured source files in `./src/` and place your tests in `./tests/`.
+- For editing the application, see the MVC structured source files in `./src/` and place your tests in `./tests/`.

-  b) For editing the server itself see `./bin/www` and the application bootstrapper and router `./.index.js`
+- For editing the server itself see `./bin/www` and the application bootstrapper and router `./.index.js`

 **Adding new architecture**

-- When your ready to expand the application:
+When your ready to expand the application:

 - If you want to add anything, first look for a suitable module here https://www.npmjs.com/.
 If you find one, install the module directly using npm e.g. `npm install --save redux`